microsoft/AzureTRE-Deployment/README.md

 # AzureTRE-Deployment Repo

-This repository is an initial template to help get you started with AzureTRE deployment, setting up Github CI/CD workflows and extending AzureTRE with your custom templates.
+This project is intended to assist the deployment of the Azure TRE project in real world environments.
+This includes deploying using GitHub Actions, and publishing custom templates.
+See [Azure TRE docs](https://microsoft.github.io/AzureTRE/) to learn how to get started with Azure TRE, how to deploy it in your environment using this repo and more.

+## Contents

 In this project you will find: